MoeinGhbh/fibonacci/README.md

 ### to this task use the virtual environment:
         python3 -m venv venv/       # Creates an environment called venv/

-### For run:
+### For run task type in cmd/bash:
-        cmd/bash:    python fibonacci.py
+        python fibonacci.py

 ---

-### How to use docker to rais task:

-###               on command prompt/ bash type:
+### How to use docker to rais task on command prompt/ bash type:
         docker-compose build
         docker-compose up

 ---

+### contact me:

 Moein Ghobbeh
 Email-Address: Moein.Ghobbeh@gmail.com